opitzconsulting/uitest.js/README.md

 Please note that the iframe is shared between all uitest instances.

-* `ready(callback)`: Waits until all sensors say the test page is ready.
+* `ready(callback)`: Waits until all ready sensors say the test page is ready.
 On the first call, this will also load the test page into the iframe.
-  The callback is called using dependency injection, see below.
+  The callback is called using dependency injection.
+See below for details about ready sensors.

 * `reloaded(callback)`: Waits until the testpage has been reloaded and is ready again.
   This is useful for testing pages that do a form submit or link to other pages.